International travel introduction

 All provincial capitals have at least one dedicated bus station, though these are sometimes in unwieldy locations to keep bus traffic out of downtown.
 They may require a local bus/tuk tuk/songthaew/taxi ride to reach in the first place.
 Some though not all bus companies offer either transfer services to the bus station or, more rarely, may pick you up from your hotel.
 Both the Transport company and private companies may use the main inter-provincial bus stations, though some private companies may also have their own depots.

 Small, overloaded and often driven by complete maniacs, minibuses run more frequently (and faster) than the inter-provincial buses, offering another cog in the great machine that keeps people moving around Thailand.
-Popular routes aimed at foreign travellers include in particular the Chiang Mai to Pai run, along with a raft of services out of the Victory Monument area in Bangkok, but they are ubiquitous across the country — especially in southern Thailand, where short inter-provincial hops are often run primarily by minibus services.
+Popular routes aimed at foreign travellers include in particular the Chiang Mai to Pai run, along with a raft of services out of Bangkok, but they are ubiquitous across the country — especially in southern Thailand, where short inter-provincial hops are often run primarily by minibus services.

 Fares are reasonable, but, as with the larger buses, minibus accidents are way more common than they should be.
 The minibuses are generally arranged so that two passengers plus the driver are in the front then three (or sometimes four) in each row going back.
 Luggage is either on the roof, in the rear, in with the passengers or all three — making it more difficult to get out of the minibus quickly in the event of an accident.
 We’ve seen and experienced absolutely appalling levels of reckless driving at the hands of minibus drivers.
 Excessive speed and insane driving are often the golden standard.
 We avoid using minibuses whenever possible.
 It does nevertheless, remain a popular means of transport in Thailand.